 To invite friends and family use the IND Application form (pdf) proof of sponsorship and/or private accommodation.
 This procedure is only for people who need a visa to be able to come to the Netherlands.

 Fill in the application form and have your signature legalized by the municipality.
-This will cost € 12,10 (2019).
+In 2019 this will cost € 12,10.
 Make an appointment by calling our municipal service number (010) 267 16 25.

 Check the IND website for more information.